TRANSLATION: silk tanuki

 APPEARANCE: Kinutanuki are silk products which have transformed into tsukumogami.
 They sprout heads, feet, and tails which resemble those of tanuki.

-ORIGINS: Toriyama Sekien invented kinutanuki for his book Hyakki tsurezure bukuro.
+ORIGIN: Toriyama Sekien invented kinutanuki for his book Hyakki tsurezure bukuro.
 While tanuki are famous for their unmatched ability to shape shift into various objects, because this appears in a book of tsukumogami, it is unclear if kinutanuki are tanuki disguised as silk, or simply pieces of silk which have grown a soul and taken on the form of tanuki.

 The name kinutanuki contains a number of puns.
 Tanuki are famous for beating their bellies like drums.
 Traditionally, when silk was made it was taken to a river and beaten with a wooden board called a kinuta to soften it.
 The name kinutanuki is a portmanteau connecting the beating action of tanuki’s bellies with silk, and literally combining the words kinuta and tanuki.